 All ages are welcome, but there are no special facilities for mini Smiths.

-Very: the chef has started his own vegetable patch, the bath products are made in Zanzibar, the decor includes things like upcycled glass bottles, there are solar panels and the hotel even produces its own bottled water.
+The chef oversees his own vegetable patch, the bath products are made in Zanzibar and the decor includes things like upcycled glass bottles.
+There are solar panels, too, and the hotel produces its own bottled water.

 For novelty value (even if you haven’t brought the kids), sit up at the crocodile-shaped table at the back of Upendo, where you can see into the open kitchen (if the hundreds of hanging lamps aren’t obstructing your view).

 Spice up your life.

 Upendo, near the lobby, and Maisha, by the pool, both serve breakfast.
 Dinner at the former switches between buffet service (but don’t let that put you off) and five-course set menus, with an African and Indian Ocean influence to classic grilled meats and fish.
 The buffet spans salads to stews, with a whole dessert room to save space for.
 Maisha is a little fancier (worth washing the salt out of your hair for), with a central, rope-decorated bar and lots of woven lamps.
 There’s also Bahari Beach Grill & Bar, for lighter lunches; look out for seafood barbecues of lobster and grilled fish held regularly out on the sand.